epfllibrary/infoscience-imports/README.md

 All mappings are in `mappings.py`

-To create the mapping dictionary between Infoscience collection labels and Infoscience collection id
+Internal script used (one shot) to create the mapping dictionary between Infoscience collection labels and Infoscience collection id

 ```
 url = "https://infoscience.epfl.ch/server/api/core/collections"